achille-martin/pyqt-crom/README.md

 > :mag: **Info**: This tutorial guides you through the process of generating a cross-platform app from a simple PyQt5 demo app.

-> :trophy: **Target**: By the end of the tutorial, you will be able to launch the following simple PyQt5 demo app from your Android phone.
+> :dart: **Target**: By the end of the tutorial, you will be able to launch the following simple PyQt5 demo app from your Android phone.

 <a id="pyqt5-demo-app-android-video"></a>